Documenting Bowdoin & COVID-19

 Take time to interview another member of the Bowdoin community.
 Step outside your own experience and listen to the stories of others.
 Perhaps there is a fellow student or member of the faculty or staff whose story you’d like to hear.
 If you’d like, you can take turns and interview each other.
 You can pair with a partner on your own, or we can pair you with someone.

 Depositing in the Archives

 Special Collections & Archives actively collects and preserves both historical and contemporary records of the College.
 Through our COVID-19 documentation initiative we hope to minimize silences in the record by receiving personal reflections from as many Bowdoin community members as are willing to share them.
 Your contribution will balance and bolster the records that the Archives is already preserving, including through web and e-mail archiving, that document the College administration’s actions during this crisis.

 SC&A will accept journals and oral histories in digital or paper form.
 To contribute to our digital repository, click the “Submit your story” button below (contact Meagan Doyle with questions).
+To fill out our Bowdoin & COVID-19 Reflections questionnaire, click “Fill out the questionnaire.”
 For all non-digital submissions, contact Caroline Moseley.
 Contributions will be made available to researchers both online and at SC&A according to submission agreements.